TarunB-Git/CourseProject/README.md

 # My App

-Welcome to **My App**!
+Welcome to **Little Lemon**!
 This project is designed to [brief description of the app].
 Below, you'll find instructions to get started.

 ## Features
 - Feature 1